Sup2point0/Assort/affine/readme.md

 *Affine* – magic or supernaturalism – is a phenomenon present in certain xeriques, in particular the Supxerique.

-Unsure where to start?
-Check out these affinitys!
+For a full list of affinitys, see [affinitys](affinitys.md).
+Here are some cool ones to check out first!

 &emsp; [koniokinetis](affinitys/koniokinetics.md)
 &emsp; [novis](affinitys/novis.md)